-The combination of Spetses’ traditional Greek ambience with a contemporary and cosmopolitan feel, is a winner for all families.
+The combination of Spetses’ traditional Greek ambiance with a contemporary and cosmopolitan feel, is a winner for all families.
 We had plenty of time to explore Spetses island before we continued our journey.

-Entering the port of Hydra, you will notice the canons at each side.
+Entering the port of Hydra, you will notice the canons on each side.
 They are the trademark of the island’s character and historical glory.
-The pretty main town is built as an amphitheatre around the port and there are donkeys everywhere.
+The pretty main town is built as an amphitheater around the port, and there are donkeys everywhere.

 In Hydra, we stayed in a quiet bay near the main port.
-At night, we visited the beautiful harbour and we strolled around the narrow and winding alleys.
+At night, we visited the beautiful harbor and we strolled around the narrow and winding alleys.

-Sailing with kids brought us to many hidden bays at small islands with safe clear waters for swimming, snorkelling and water fun.
+Sailing with kids brought us to many hidden bays at small islands with safe clear waters for swimming, snorkeling, and water fun.